JoshRodd/freecheck/README.md

 So, to print (assuming Linux or macOS CUPS, etc.):
 ```
-./freecheck <options> | ps2pdf - | lpr
+./freecheck.py <options> | ps2pdf - | lpr
 ```

 To view:
 ```
-./freecheck.pl <options> | ps2pdf - output.pdf
+./freecheck.py <options> | ps2pdf - output.pdf
 ```

 and then open the `output.pdf` file.

 To save a file:
 ```
-freecheck.pl <options> | ps2pdf - | mycheckfile.ps
+freecheck.py <options> | ps2pdf - mycheckfile.ps
 ```

 If you really want the PostScript output, simply remove the `ps2pdf` step.

 OPTIONS
 -------
-`freecheck` doesn't require any options, unless you want it to do something useful.
+`freecheck.py` doesn't require any options, unless you want it to do something useful.
 By itself, it will print a couple sheets of standard checks with a dummy account.

-Type `freecheck --help` to see what options are available
+Type `freecheck.py --help` to see what options are available

-For now, if you get tired of typing all those command line options, just edit the defaults at the top of the main script.

 HOW DOES IT WORK?
 -----------------